Progesterone: Biosynthesis

 In mammals, progesterone, like all other steroid hormones, is synthesized from pregnenolone, which itself is derived from cholesterol.

 Cholesterol undergoes double oxidation to produce 22R-hydroxycholesterol and then 20α,22R-dihydroxycholesterol.
 This vicinal diol is then further oxidized with loss of the side chain starting at position C22 to produce pregnenolone.
 This reaction is catalyzed by cytochrome P450scc.

 The conversion of pregnenolone to progesterone takes place in two steps.
 First, the 3β-hydroxyl group is oxidized to a keto group and second, the double bond is moved to C4, from C5 through a keto/enol tautomerization reaction.
 This reaction is catalyzed by 3β-hydroxysteroid dehydrogenase/δ5-4-isomerase.

 Progesterone in turn is the precursor of the mineralocorticoid aldosterone, and after conversion to 17α-hydroxyprogesterone, of cortisol and androstenedione.
 Androstenedione can be converted to testosterone, estrone, and estradiol, highlighting the critical role of progesterone in testosterone synthesis.

 Pregnenolone and progesterone can also be synthesized by yeast.

-Approximately 25 mg of progesterone is secreted from the ovaries per day in women, while the adrenal glands produce about 2 mg of progesterone per day.
+Approximately 30 mg of progesterone is secreted from the ovaries per day in reproductive-age women, while the adrenal glands produce about 1 mg of progesterone per day.